New York City poised to give voting rights to noncitizens

 Little stands in the way of the effort becoming law.
 The measure has broad support within the City Council, which is expected to ratify the proposal Thursday.
 Mayor Bill de Blasio has raised concerns about the wisdom and legality of the legislation, but said he won’t veto it.

-“I think that there’s people in our society that go to sleep with so much fear of immigrants that they try to make an argument to disqualify their right to elect their local leaders,” said New York City Councilman Ydanis Rodriguez, who is originally from the Dominican Republic and was unable to vote until he became a naturalized U.S. citizen.

-“This is about whether we are living in New York City, we are contributing to New York City and paying taxes in New York City,” said Rodriguez, a Democrat.
+“This is about whether we are living in New York City,” said Rodriguez, a Democrat.
+“We are contributing to New York City and paying taxes in New York City.”

 De Blasio, though, has questioned whether the measure would survive a legal challenge.
 Federal law allows states and local governments to decide who can vote in their elections, but some, including the mayor, have raised concerns about whether state lawmakers must first act to grant the city the authority to extend voting rights to noncitizens.